 6. Measure to refine: Track citation rates by schema type to prioritize future implementations

 Schema markup provides the machine-readable signals AI systems need to extract and cite your content accurately.
-Strategic prioritization ensures you implement high-impact schema types first.
+When integrated into a broader AEO strategy, strategic prioritization ensures you implement high-impact schema types first.

 Get started with Stackmatix!